Equilibrium States for Piecewise Weakly Convex Interval Maps: Abstract

 \section{Abstract}

-We establish the existence of equilibrium states for geometric potentials in a family of piecewise weakly convex interval maps.
-This family includes systems with indifferent fixed points and non-Markov partitions.
-Under specific conditions, we also prove the uniqueness of equilibrium states.
+We prove the existence of equilibrium states for geometric potentials in a class of piecewise weakly convex interval maps.
+This class includes systems with indifferent fixed points and non-Markov partitions.
+Under additional hypotheses we also obtain uniqueness.